Drilling plans near Cheyenne raise concerns among landowners

 The approved drilling areas cover roughly 12 square miles.
 Wayne Lax, vice president of the landowners coalition, said he has never seen a project gain approval in such a densely populated area.

 “They’re going into an area of more than 1,000 homes,” Lax said.
-“The vast majority are probably in the five-acre range.”
+“The vast majority are probably in the 5-acre range.”

 While state rules require wells to be offset at least 500 feet from any “occupied structure,” Samson spokesman Steve Trujillo said the wells included in this project would be offset by at least 1,000 feet.